HYMNS BEFORE ANNUAL SERMONS TO YOUNG PEOPLE, ON NEW-YEARS EVENINGS

 Yet till almighty power constrain,

 This matchless love is preached in vain.

 To live to thee, and die to sin;

 Which leads to everlasting day.

 And the whole earth like Sinai burn!

 from John Newton's Diary, relevant to this hymn:

-[On this date (1 January 1776) Newton preached from the above texts at his church, St Peter & St Paul, Olney, during the morning and evening services, and from this hymn before the sermon at the New Year's evening service]
+[On this date Newton preached from the above text at his church, St Peter & St Paul, Olney, during the New Year's evening service, preceded by this hymn]

 * 'bowels' in the AV/KJV signified the seat of compassion, translated today as 'the heart' as in 1 John 3:17